RobertsLab/resources/docs/COVID-Health-and-Safety-Plan.md

 - [https://d.pr/ods7R9](https://d.pr/ods7R9)

 ## Plan

 This plan is currently maintained on the Lab GitHub Wiki and is also available via Slack, the SAFS SharePoint server, and [mirrored on Gdocs](https://docs.google.com/document/d/1UUBcdH3TZaXo-mOX_RXsrBZFwby0ctqShee4merHWPI/edit).
 It is updated by Steven Roberts and any updates will also be circulated by email to the entire lab group.
-If the COVID situation changes, we may restrict access or expand access accordingly, designate new critical personnel or remove them, and thus will revise this document and recirculate.

-No one is required to work in UW facilities; only do so if you feel comfortable doing so and meet essential personnel criteria.
 If you or someone else believes that the Health and Safety Plan is not being followed, notify Steven Roberts immediately and remove yourself from the unsafe situation if able.
 Steven Roberts will review the situation and adjust safety plan requirements and personnel designations accordingly.

+If the COVID situation changes, we may restrict access or expand access according to recommendations by the University of Washington, College of the Environment and SAFS.
+This plan may need to be adjusted if members of the lab are at high risk for COVID-19 – accommodations should be requested through the [UW disabilities accommodation office](https://hr.uw.edu/coronavirus/policy-updates/covid-19-employment-accommodation-for-high-risk-employees/)

 ## Space